valtido/sentry-docs/src/collections/_documentation/clients/react-native/manual-setup.md

 However, this will not work for Bitcode enabled builds.
 If you are using Bitcode, you need to remove that line (`sentry-cli upload-dsym`) and consult the documentation on dSYM handling (see [With Bitcode]({%- link _documentation/clients/cocoa/dsym.md -%}#dsym-with-bitcode)).

+{% capture __alert_content -%}
-Note that uploading of debug simulator builds by default is disabled for speed reasons.
+The uploading of the debug simulator builds by default and is disabled for speed reasons.
 If you do want to also generate debug symbols for debug builds you can pass `--allow-fetch` as a parameter to `react-native-xcode` in the above mentioned build phase.
+{%- endcapture -%}
+{%- include components/alert.html
+    title="Note"
+    content=__alert_content
+    level="info"
+%}

 &nbsp;
 ### Using node with nvm